alexalemi/blog.alexalemi.com/non-equilibrium.md

 $$ \frac{q(x_1) q(x_0|x_1)}{p(x_0)p(x_1|x_0)} $$
 Despite still not having done anything, we can start to build an interpretation here.
 Imagine $x_0$ and $x_1$ as being two configurations of a system, with $x_1$ happening *after* $x_0$.
 Now, though we're allowed by the chain rule to factor distributions any way we wish, here we've chosen to factor $p$ to be suggestive of some kind of *forward process* wherein we first sample some $x_0$ from a distribution $p(x_0)$ and then evolve it according to some potentially stochastic process to generate our next state $x_1$ conditioned on the first: $p(x_1|x_0)$.
 At the same time, we've factored $q$ the other way, evocative of a *reverse process* that starts at $x_1$ and then evolves backward to $x_0$.

 To make further progress, let's specialize a bit.
 Let's imagine that $x_0$ and $x_1$ are configurations of a physical system evolving according to Hamiltonian dynamics, with a Hamiltonian governed by some kind of control parameter $\lambda$.
-Let's further *imagine* that at the beginning of either our forward or reverse process our system is in thermodynamic equilibrium, and in particular in a [canonical ensemble](https://en.wikipedia.org/wiki/Canonical_ensemble):<sup><a href="#beta">2</a></sup>
+Let's further *imagine* that at the beginning of either our forward or reverse process our system is in thermodynamic equilibrium at the same temperature, and in particular in a [canonical ensemble](https://en.wikipedia.org/wiki/Canonical_ensemble):<sup><a href="#beta">2</a></sup>
 <aside><sup id="#beta">2</sup>
 $\beta$ is the <a href="https://en.wikipedia.org/wiki/Thermodynamic_beta">inverse temperature</a> $1/(k_B T)$
 </aside>